Trade Marks

 Effects of Registration

-Registration of a sign as a trade mark confers upon the person who has registered the mark ("the registered proprietor") the right to prevent others from using the same or similar sign in respect of the same or similar goods or services or from using the same or similar sign in such a way as to take unfair advantage of the reputation of the mark or be detrimental to its distinctive character or repute.
+Registration of a sign as a trade mark confers upon the person who has registered the mark ("the registered proprietor") the right to prevent others from using the same or similar sign in respect of the same or similar goods or services or from using the same or similar sign in such a way as to take unfair advantage of the reputation of the mark or be detrimental to its distinctive character or repute (see Jane Lambert Trade Mark Registration 1 Dec 2016 NIPC Branding).

 Enforcement

-In England and Wales, claims for infringement of a registered trade mark may be brought in the High Court or the County Court.
+In England and Wales, claims for infringement of a registered trade mark or an action for passing off may be brought in the Chancery Division of the High Court or the County Court.

 Claims for infringement of an EUTM have to be brought in an EU Trade Mark Court.
 While the UK was an EU member state, the High Court and the County Court were designated as EU Trade Mark Courts.
-They creased to the EU Trade Mark Courts on 31 Dec 2020.
+They ceased to be EU Trade Mark Courts on 31 Dec 2020.

 Further Reading